-- (a) Included in exploration and evaluation asset costs is \$1,166 which relates to accounts payable and accrued liabilities. - (b) Included in exploration and evaluation costs is \$240,277 which relates to accounts payable to related parties. - (c) Received a loan of \$125,000 from a company controlled by a director of which \$100,000 was paid on behalf of the Company directly to Merrex to complete the acquisition of the Merrex Gold Interest (Note 7b). - (d) Included in exploration and evaluation costs is \$8,124 which relates to cost recoveries receivable.
+- (a) Included in exploration and evaluation assets is \$1,166 which relates to accounts payable and accrued liabilities. - (b) Included in exploration and evaluation assets is \$240,277 which relates to accounts payable to related parties. - (c) Received a loan of \$125,000 from a company controlled by a director of which \$100,000 was paid on behalf of the Company directly to Merrex to complete the acquisition of the Merrex Gold Interest (Note 6b). - (d) Included in accounts receivable is \$8,124 which relates to cost recoveries in exploration and evaluation assets.